Fossil Fighters (video game)

 A sequel titled Super Kasekihoridā, was released in Japan on November 18, 2010.
-It was released outside Japan originally titled as Super Fossil Fighters, but later changed to Fossil Fighters: Champions, released in North America on November 14, 2011.
-A Nintendo 3DS entry, Fossil Fighters: Frontier, was released in North America in 2015, but the game has been available in Japan since February 2014.
+It was released outside Japan, originally titled as Super Fossil Fighters, but changed to Fossil Fighters: Champions, released in North America on November 14, 2011.
+A Nintendo 3DS entry, Fossil Fighters: Frontier, was released in Japan in February 2014, and in North America in 2015.

 Gameplay

 The central concept of Fossil Fighters is the revival of prehistoric fossils into supernatural forms known as "vivosaurs", charged with elemental energy, and the use of these creatures in combat against each other.

 The player accesses regions called "dig sites" and collects "Fossil Rocks", each of which contains one-quarter of a dinosaur's skeleton; head, body, arms, or legs.
 Fossil Rocks are scanned and cleaned at a "Revival Machine" and then incorporated into a vivosaur.
 Although a vivosaur can be revived using only a head fossil, integrating the other three parts will grant it bonus strength and access to additional abilities.
 If the secondary parts are found without a head, they will be stored until the head is found and subsequently integrated into the vivosaur.

 Cleaning a Fossil Rock involves removing the rock around the fossil with a hammer, and then the remaining layer of dirt with a drill.
 The player has 90 seconds to accomplish this task and risks damaging the fossil by hitting it directly with the hammer or drill.
 A cleaner and less damaged fossil grants more strength to the vivosaur it is integrated into.

 Vivosaurs with a head fossil integrated are used in turn-based combat against opposing vivosaurs.
 Up to three of the player's vivosaurs may challenge up to three of an opponent's.
 Each team has access to one Attack Zone, two Support Zones and one Escape Zone; their starting positions are in the Attack and Support Zones.
 Vivosaurs can use attacks and other abilities by expending Fossil Power (FP) gained at the start of each turn.
 Fossil Power can also be conserved between turns in an attempt to expend a large amount on a strong attack.
 Two turns’ worth of Fossil Power is added to a combatant's pool if one of their vivosaurs runs out of Life Points (LP) and is defeated.
 LP also decides who is first to attack in a battle, in which the team with the lowest total LP goes first.
 The battle is over when all of an opponent's vivosaurs are defeated.